Panama Tips for Travelers – 12 Things to Know Before You Go

+I had the opportunity to take a friend who hasn’t traveled internationally a lot, and it was such a great experience.
 During the trip, we talked about some of the things we noticed and what would help others plan for a Panama trip, so I thought I’d share them with you!
-These Panama tips for travelers will help new travelers and experienced travelers alike.
+These Panama travel tips will help new travelers and experienced travelers alike.

 Read on to learn the best Panama tips for travelers and what to expect when you visit.

-This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read full disclosure for more information.
+This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
+Please read the full disclosure for more information.

-Helpful Panama Tips for Your Trip
+Helpful Panama Travel Tips for Any Traveler

 The following Panama tips will be really helpful when you plan and pack for your trip.
 They will also help you have a really great time when visiting Panama City, so check them out.